-HST177 I American History 1865 to Present 3 cr. hr.
+American History 1865 to Present

 This is a survey history course from the time of Reconstruction to contemporary times.
 This will include reconstruction through populism and progressivism, becoming a world power through industrialization and militarization, the two World Wars and America's involvement with world affairs and wars.
 Political, social, and economic development of the United States will be emphasized.